Hubs-Foundation/hubs-cloud/README.md

 ## Using an existing domain

-If you have an existing domain you'd like to use for the site, that's fine.
+If you have an existing domain you'd like to use for the hub, that's fine.
 You'll still need to register a domain on Route 53 for internal routing.
 You'll also need to create two SSL certificates using the AWS Certificate Manager.
 (See the CloudFormation stack creation form in the 'Domain Configuration' section for more details.)
 Once the stack is created, if you are using your own domain name, go to the stack outputs and follow the instructions under the "AddressForRootDomain" description.

 ## Using an existing email SMTP server

-By default Hubs Cloud sets up and will use Amazon SES for email.
+By default your hub will be set up with Amazon SES for email.
 You can also use your own SMTP server for sending email.
-Choose your internal domain for the EmailZone and create the stack, and then once the stack is set up you can set SMTP information in the Hubs Cloud admin console in the Server Settings page.
+Choose your internal domain for the EmailZone and create the stack, and then once the stack is set up you can set SMTP information in your hub's admin console in the Server Settings page.

 ## Updating the stack

-You can change various settings of your stack by performing a stack Update.
+You can change various settings of your hub's stack by performing a stack Update.
 You will not experience any downtime when making these changes.
 To Update your stack:

 - Select the stack in the CloudFormation console
 - Go to Stack Actions -> Update Stack